vermaaarti/Performance-Planning-Application/README.md

  4. There can be only A approver or only B approver as both approver for the employees.

  Challenges I have faced while creating this application:-

  1. To show employee records when both the approvers are same.
  2. To show employee records when first approver has approved and it is assigned to second approver.

+ Unique features present in this application:-
+ 1. Dynamic planner-name binding in the approver page.
+ 2. Dynamic employee record binding based on planner name.
+ 3. Default planner based data binding for employees record.
+ 4. employee record will be assigned to second approver only when the first approver has approved it.
+ 5. When both approver are same the record will be assigned to the same approver and approval process will take two step.
+ 6. If first/second approver has rejected the employee planning then planner will have to plan the employees again.